joycemaferko/IoT-Laundry-Alert/README.md

 IoT device that sends text message alert when laundry cycle is complete.

-The program is currently using TM4C123 in place of the CC3220SF board and the blink_green function in place of send_sms while I'm working out an API compatibility issue.
+The program is currently using TM4C123 in place of the CC3220SF board and the blink_green function in place of send_sms while I'm working out a compatibility issue with the Temboo/Twilio SMS API.

 This program is timed to my washer/dryer express cycle.
 You should adjust MAX_WAIT and VIBRATION_SENSITIVITY as applicable for your own machine.